k2view-academy/K2View-Academy/articles/14_sync_LU_instance/03_sync_ignore_source_exception.md

 # Sync - Ignore Source Exception

-### How do I Set Fabric to Ignore a Source Exception when Running a Sync on an LU Instance?
+### How Do I Set Fabric to Ignore a Source Exception when Running a Sync on an LU Instance?

 The Sync process retrieves source data from source systems.
 By default, an error message is displayed when Fabric fails to connect to a data source or if a data source is unavailable.